-Licking, nibbling, gnawing - if your four-legged friend licks his paws from time to time, this is quite normal.
-However, in this guide we explain which signs you should take a closer look at or even visit the vet.
-We also have tips with simple home remedies for you.
-From now on, sore paws are a thing of the past!
+Licking, nibbling, gnawing - if your four-legged friend occasionally licks its paws, this is completely normal.
+However, in this guide we explain which signs you should take a closer look at or even visit the veterinarian.
+We also have tips for you with simple home remedies.
+No more sore paws!

-Dog licks paws - what could be behind it?
+Dog licks paws - that can be behind it

-If your dog licks his paws with his tongue, there is no reason to worry.
-We humans also get itchy hands, legs or feet and have to scratch them.
-Our four-legged friends often have to use their tongue and teeth for this.
-The saliva has a calming effect and soothes the itch.
-However, if your furry friend keeps licking his paws and they are already sore or red, you should get to the bottom of it.
+If your dog is licking his paws with his tongue, that is nothing to worry about.
+Our hands, legs or feet also get itchy and we have to scratch ourselves briefly.
+Our four-legged friends often have to use their tongues and teeth for this.
+The saliva has a calming effect and relieves the itching.
+However, if your fur nose keeps licking its paws and they are already sore or reddened, you should get to the bottom of the matter.

 The most common reasons for paw licking

-There can be a variety of reasons why fur noses lick or nibble on their paws - from a brief itch, to foreign bodies or other injuries, to psychological causes.
+There can be a variety of reasons why fur noses lick or nibble on their paws - from a brief itch, to foreign objects or other injuries, to psychological causes.
 We give you an overview of the most common reasons.

-Does your dog lick his paws incessantly and perhaps have problems stepping or even limp?
-Then it could be that your furry friend has a foreign body in his little foot.
-This can be tiny stones or broken glass, but also certain grasses can get stuck in your pet's paws in summer and cause nasty itching.
+Does your dog constantly lick its paws and maybe have trouble walking or even limping?
+Then it may be that your fur nose has a foreign body in its feet.
+These can be tiny stones or shards, but certain grasses can also get stuck in your darling’s paws and cause nasty itching, especially in summer.

-During the summer months, bloodsucking pests like to help themselves to your four-legged friend.
+In the summer months, the blood-sucking pests like to help themselves to your four-legged friend.
 In addition to all other parts of the body, ticks can also attach themselves to the paws of your furry friend.
-Check regularly to see if your four-legged friend has an uninvited tick, especially if you have been running around in meadows and fields.
+Check regularly whether your four-legged friend has an unwelcome visit from a tick, especially if you have been rampaging across meadows and fields.
 So that your dog doesn't get any ticks at all, we have a few more here Tick prevention tips to you.

-Hats off!
+Atchoo!
 Our four-legged friends can also have different allergies.
-For example, your dog may be allergic to pollen and grass.
-Typical signs are red eyes, a runny nose and itchy paws.
-Cleaning agents, for example for the floor or laundry, can also cause allergic reactions in your pet.
-In winter, road salt on the roads can cause additional irritation.
-You can read about what to look out for if you suspect allergies here.
+Your dog can have an allergic reaction to pollen and grasses.
+Typical signs here are red eyes, a runny nose and itchy paws.
+Cleaning agents, for example for the floor or the laundry, can also cause allergic reactions in your darling.
+In winter, the road salt on the roads causes additional irritation.
+What you should pay attention to if you suspect allergies, you can read here.

 Injuries – broken claws, inflammation, burns

-Inflammation of the skin between the toes or a broken claw can also cause your dog to lick his paws.
-Such injuries can be very painful for your dog and are usually treated with wound ointments or antibiotics.
-If you have such a suspicion, you should go to the vet as soon as possible.
-Have you been walking on asphalt in hot weather?
-If so, your dog may have burnt its paws.
+Inflammation of the skin between the toes or a broken claw can also cause your dog to lick its paws.
+Such injuries can be very painful for your four-legged friend and are usually with you wound ointments or treated with antibiotics.
+If you have such a suspicion, you should go to the vet in no time.
+Have you been walking on asphalt in hot temperatures?
+Then it is also possible that your dog has burned his paws.

-If your dog's claws are too long, there will be unpleasant pressure in the paws.
+If your dog's claws are too long, there will be uncomfortable pressure in the paws.
 Dogs often also show by nibbling their claws and licking their “cuticles” that it is urgently time for a paw treatment.

-The hair between your pet's paw pads can become matted and develop into a small ball of hair.
-This then presses and scrubs between the paws.
+The hair between the pads of your pet's paws can become matted and develop into a small ball of hair.
+This then pushes and pushes between the paws.
 This is super uncomfortable for your dog.
-If he has long fur, this can happen quickly - regular paw care is the key.
+If he has long fur, this can happen quickly - regular paw care is the be-all and end-all.

 Mites, fungi, parasites

-Tiny uninvited guests in textiles or your dog's fur can also make your furry nose itch.
-Signs of this are frequent scratching, rashes or bald patches.
+Even tiny uninvited guests in textiles or your dog's fur can make your furry nose itchy.
+Signs of this are frequent scratching, a rash or bald patches of fur.
 If you suspect a fungal infection or parasites such as fleas or mites, you should take your pet to the vet.
-Not least because of the annoying itching: some parasites can not only be transmitted to other dogs, but also to humans.
+Not least because of the annoying itching: Some parasites can not only be transmitted to other dogs, but also to humans.

-Our four-legged friends can also have dry skin and need moisturising care.
-To stop dry skin itching, you can use a skin care spray for your pelt.
+Our four-legged friends can also have dry skin and need moisturizing care.
+So that the dry skin no longer itch, you can use a Skin Care Spray use for your fur nose.

-In addition to foreign objects or injuries, there may also be psychological reasons for your dog to lick his paws until they become sore.
-Does your dog lick his paws more when you're out and about or when things get stressful?
-Does he lick his paws when he is alone?
+In addition to foreign bodies or injuries, there can also be psychological reasons why your dog licks its paws more often until they become sore.
+Does your dog lick his paws more often when you are out or when things get more stressful?
+Does he lick his paws when he's alone?

-To prevent your dog's paws from getting sore in the first place, here are a few preventative measures you can easily implement:
+So that your dog's paws don't get sore in the first place, here are a few preventive measures that you can easily implement:

-- Examine and wash paws: Especially after a walk, you should check for small foreign objects in the paws.
-Check and wash your dog's paws after a walk to prevent allergies and remove dust and small stones immediately.
+- Examine and wash paws: Especially after the walk you should check whether there are any small foreign bodies in the paws.
+Check and wash your dog's paws after walking, this way you can prevent allergies and remove a lot of dust and small stones immediately.

-- Claw care: With larger dogs, the claws usually wear down without any intervention during a walk.
-However, if you mainly walk on soft ground, or if your dog is a rather small specimen, you should shorten the claws regularly.
-At the same time, you can also remove the fur between the paws directly at the same time.
+- Claw care: In larger dogs, the claws usually wear out when they go for a walk without doing anything.
+But if you mainly walk on soft ground, or if your dog is a rather small specimen, you should trim the claws regularly.
+You can also remove the fur between the paws directly at the same time.
 Always check to see if there are any small cracks or if the paw pads look rough or inflamed.

-- Wash dog cushions and blankets: To prevent dust or uninvited guests from collecting in the long term, you should regularly wash the cuddle blanket and cushions that your four-legged friend loves so much.
-This also applies to cuddly toys and toys made of fabric.
-Make sure that the detergent is fragrance-neutral, or wash preferably hot but without soap.
+- Wash dog cushions and blankets: To prevent dust or uninvited guests from collecting in the long run, you should regularly wash the cuddly blanket and cushions that your four-legged friend loves so much.
+This also applies to stuffed animals and toys made of fabric.
+Make sure that the detergent is unscented, or wash hot but without soap.

 Sore dog paws - home remedies that help

 If your four-legged friend's paws are already strained, we have a few tips for home remedies.
-However, if your paws are bleeding, reddened or ulcerated, it's better to go to the doctor than to do it yourself!
+However, if the paws are bleeding, reddened or have pus, it is better to go to the doctor than do the doctor yourself!

-- Camomile tea: Camomile tea is a real miracle weapon and not only helps if your pet suffers from a tummy ache.
-Camomile has an antibacterial and anti-inflammatory effect and is therefore also great for sore paws.
-Rub a little cooled chamomile tea on your four-legged friend's paws.
-Or put the paws in a tub with camomile tea.
-Make sure that the tea has cooled down sufficiently.
+- Chamomile tea: Chamomile tea is a real miracle weapon and not only helps when your loved one suffers from stomach ache.
+Chamomile has an antibacterial and anti-inflammatory effect and is therefore also great for sore paws.
+Rub a bit of cooled chamomile tea on your four-legged friend's paws.
+Or put the paws in a tub of chamomile tea.
+Make sure the tea has cooled sufficiently.

-- Coconut oil: If the paws are already a bit chapped, you can also rub coconut oil into the sore spots.
-In winter, the oil forms a protective layer before going for a walk so that the road salt cannot penetrate the paws in the first place.
+- Coconut oil: If the paws are already a bit cracked, you can also rub coconut oil on the sore spots.
+In winter, the oil forms a protective layer before you go for a walk, so that the road salt cannot get into your paws in the first place.

-- Be careful with Vaseline: The greasy ointment helps with inflamed paws, but there is a risk that your dog will lick the ointment and eat it.
-Therefore, make sure that ointments with Vaseline also contain bitter substances that prevent licking.
-Otherwise, you should put dog socks on the paws so that your dog cannot lick off the ointment.
+- Be careful with Vaseline: The greasy ointment helps with the inflamed paws, but there is a risk that your dog will lick the ointment and eat it.
+Therefore, make sure that ointments with Vaseline also contain bitter substances that make it difficult to lick off.
+Otherwise you should pull dog socks over your paws so that your dog cannot lick the ointment.

 Paw licking - do I need to go to the vet?

-If your furry friend licks his paws every now and then, that's not a problem.
-But pay attention to how often they lick and whether you notice any other peculiarities.
-Especially if you suspect an injury, allergies or parasites, you should visit the vet.
-This also applies especially if the paws are already inflamed, bleeding or your dog can no longer walk.
+If your fur nose licks its paws every now and then, that's no problem.
+But pay attention to how often you lick and whether you notice any other peculiarities.
+Especially if you suspect an injury, allergies or parasites, you should pay a visit to the veterinarian.
+This also and especially applies when the paws are already inflamed, bleeding or your dog can no longer stand on its feet.